WPC-Systems-Ltd/WPC_CSharp_driver_release/README.md

 # Overview

-**WPC CSharp driver** supports .Net 6.0 with compatibility and completeness.
+**WPC CSharp driver**, also known as cswpc, supports .NET 6.0 with compatibility and completeness.

 It contains APIs for interacting with basically WPC DAQ cards or any other WPC USB, WiFi and Ethernet based devices.